eliotstock/stake/README.md

 ## Starknet

-Rough notes on setting up a separate machine for Juno and maybe Pathfinder.
+Rough notes on setting up a separate machine for Juno.

 1. `sudo apt install git gcc make tmux lsof`
 1. Don't use the Ubuntu APK for `golang` - it's not recent enough.